|Club||Brandon Modrov||Hauppauge Athletic Association||Hauppauge||NY|

 |200yd IM||200m IM||400yd IM||400m IM|

-4 Years Varsity; all-league, all county; NY State relay team
+5 Years Varsity; all-league, all county; all-NY State

 Swimming on a college team for four years would be a continuation of my 11 years of competitive life.
 I have learned that the sacrifice of missing parties and weekend plans due to swim practice and swim meets is worth the character growth that I have developed because of my long-time participation in swimming and scouting.

 I am an Eagle Scout (pending Board of Review).
 The dedication and perseverance necessary in swim are also required to earn an Eagle Scout.
-I have been involved in scouting since first grade and I have learned to lead scouts and adults, culminating in the supervision and completion of my Eagle project.
 The typical Eagle project involves managing an average of 250 man-hours through completion.
 My project included over 500 man-hours for the beneficiary organization, BikesfortheWorld.org.
 The project involved collecting 220 bicycles in any condition, stripping usable parts from the unfixable bikes and storing the bikes until refurbishing.
-I had to secure storage and new part donations from the local bike store, provide bike repair lessons to the scouts, fundraise for the cost of parts, feed volunteers and transport the bikes to the pickup facility.
-I secured a workshop and managed three repair weekends where we set up several work stations, each with a specific duty.
 In all, I was able to deliver 111 bicycles in excellent working condition to the beneficiary organization.
 These bikes eventually went to folks in El Salvador, providing transportation for adults to go to work, and children to ride to school.